DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Experiments

 \subsection{Results}

-The main results on D4RL MuJoCo locomotion tasks are listed in \tb{tab:d4rl}, which shows that \method improves base policies in most datasets, and reaches comparable performance in the rest of them.
-Our reimplemented baselines achieve similar performance compared to their original paper except SynthER, as it enlarges the size of the base policy networks while we do not in our reimplementation.
-Moreover, we do not change the hyperparameters of all base algorithms.
-The detailed settings and hyperparameters are described in \ap{app:exp}.
+The main results for D4RL MuJoCo locomotion tasks are presented in \cref{tab:d4rl}, demonstrating that \method improves base policies across most datasets, and achieving comparable performance in the remaining ones.
+Our reimplemented baselines yield similar performance compared to their original papers, except SynthER, which enlarges the size of the base policy networks, a change we do not implement in our reimplementation.
+Moreover, we maintain the original hyperparameters of all base algorithms.
+Detailed settings and hyperparameters are described in \cref{app:exp}.

-Among different types of datasets (\texttt{md}, \texttt{me}, and \texttt{mr}), \method performs well in \texttt{mr} and \texttt{me} datasets but cannot improve baselines in \texttt{md}.
-A possible reason is that the data coverage of \texttt{md} is so narrow that the intermediate result of the sampling iteration becomes out-of-distribution, leading to degeneration of data accuracy.
-On the contrary, \method is able to generate high-quality diversified data when the data coverage is wide, thus improving the base policies.
-Moreover, as the synthetic data follows the distribution of the learning policy, they promote more than SynthER, which uniformly upsamples the whole dataset.
-From the perspective of different base policies, \method is relatively not compatible with CQL.
-Computing the conservative term in CQL requires Q-values on out-of-distribution data, making CQL more sensitive to data accuracy.
+Among the various datasets (\texttt{md}, \texttt{me}, and \texttt{mr}), \method performs well on \texttt{mr} and \texttt{me} datasets but fails to improve the baselines on \texttt{md}.
+Collected by a single, early-stopped policy, their data manifolds are extremely narrow.
+Consequently, for any offline algorithms, synthesizing novel, high-reward transitions in such regions inherently risks severe OOD errors.
+Crucially, \method maintains strong robustness in these OOD-prone regions without performance collapse.
+This is guaranteed by our temperature-scaled softmax filter (preventing over-fitting to falsely optimistic OOD rewards) and the underlying algorithms' pessimistic value estimation (absorbing OOD uncertainties).
+In contrast, \method effectively generates high-quality, diversified data when the data coverage is broad, thereby enhancing the base policies.
+Furthermore, as the synthetic data aligns with the distribution of the learning policy, it promotes better performance than SynthER, which uniformly upsamples the entire dataset.
+From the perspective of different base policies, \method exhibits relative incompatibility with CQL.
+The computation of the conservative term in CQL relies on Q-values on out-of-distribution data, making CQL more sensitive to data accuracy.